A non-iterative domain decomposition time integrator combined with discontinuous Galerkin space discretizations for acoustic wave equations: Preliminaries

 We follow the symmetric weighted interior penalty (SWIP) approach as described in \cite[Section~4.5.2.3]{DiPE12}, where jumps are denoted by $\jp{\cdot}$ and weighted averages by $\avw{\cdot}$ with weights defined as in \cite[Definition~4.46]{DiPE12}.
-The corresponding SWIP bilinear form on $\genD$ is denoted by $\abil[\genD]{\cdot,\cdot}$ and induces the associated SWIP norm $\norm{\cdot}_{a,\genD}^2$, see \cite[eq.~(4.69)]{DiPE12}.
 In this context, we also recall the definition of the local length scale $h_F$, cf.\ \cite[Definition~4.5]{DiPE12}, the $\kappa$-dependent penalty parameter $\gamma_{\kappa,F}$ introduced in \cite[below eq.~(4.64)]{DiPE12}, and the penalty parameter $\eta > 0$.
+Denoting the broken gradient from \cite[Definition~1.21]{DiPE12} by $\nabla_h$ the SWIP bilinear form on $\genD$ is given by